-"Eliot Bonsman, right?" she asked before I could say anything.
+"Elliot Bonsman, right?" she asked before I could say anything.
 At my nod she picked up a folder and walked around the desk to me.
 "If you'll follow me, Mr. Glover and Mrs. Neale are just preparing the room."

 The elevator ride up to the third floor was as awkward as any elevator ride with a stranger was.
 The doors slid open soundlessly and the woman led me out, her hills clicking against the shiny floor.
 She knocked on the door at the far end of the hallway and pushed it open, gesturing me inside.
 I walked in with slight awe, the glass dome on the roof allowing the sunlight to filter in.

-"Ah, Merna, thank you," the man in the room said, taking the folder she held out to him with a smile.
+"Ah, Merna, thank you," the man said, taking the folder she held out to him with a smile.
 He was fairly good looking, tall, slightly muscled with light brown hair and hazel eyes.
 He filled out a suit well and looked to be in his early thirties and he had a firm handshake.

-"Eliot, hello, I'm Robert Glover, it's a pleasure to meet you and this is my business partner, Monique Neale."
+"Elliot, hello, I'm Robert Glover, it's a pleasure to meet you and this is my business partner, Monique Neale."

 "Hello, pleasure to meet you darling," Mrs. Neale said, moving forward and shaking my hand.
 "In all technicality, he's my business partner as I started this business."